QuickBooks Blog

 Retroactive pay vs. back pay

-Retroactive pay and back pay are oftentimes used interchangeably.
-While both are payments issued after the original pay period, they have some key differences for employers to be aware of.
+Retroactive pay and back pay are often used interchangeably.
+While both are payments issued after the original pay period, there are some key differences for employers to be aware of.
+So what's retroactive pay versus back pay?
 Let’s take a look.

 • Retroactive pay: The remaining balance an employer owes to a worker, compared to what was originally issued during the pay period.

-• Back pay: Payment to catch up on compensation that was never issued for work that was carried out.
-Usually, back pay is brought on by a lawsuit in which an employer failed to pay salaries due.
-The judge generally issues particular orders on back pay, fines, and restitution.
+• Back pay: Payment to catch up on compensation that was never issued for the employee's work.
+Usually, it's brought on by a lawsuit in which an employer failed to pay salaries due.
+The judge generally issues orders on back pay, fines, and restitution.

-Put simply, retroactive pay occurs when your employee is paid less than they should’ve been paid, whereas back pay is used when a worker isn’t paid at all.
+Put simply, retroactive pay occurs when an employee receives less than they should’ve received, whereas back pay is used when a worker isn’t paid.

-How to calculate retro pay for hourly employees
+How to calculate retroactive pay for hourly employees

 How to calculate retro pay for salaried employees